Yehuda Sha'ari: Biography

 Born in Siret in Romania, Sha'ari was a member of HaNoar HaTzioni during his youth, and was a member of its chief directorate between 1939 and 1941.
 Between 1937 and 1940 he was also a member of the Zionist Executive.
-He studied at Chernivtsi University, before making aliyah to Mandatory Palestine in 1941.
+He studied at Chernivtsi University, before emigrating to Mandatory Palestine in 1941.
 He continued his studied at the School of Law and Economics in Tel Aviv, where he was certified as a lawyer, and later gained an MA in political science from Tel Aviv University.

 Between 1941 and 1942 Sha'ari was a member of Givat HaMa'apalim and Nitzanim.
 He founded the HaMa'avak pioneer group, and in 1948 was amongst the founders of Alonei Abba.
 In 1945 he returned to Romania as an emissary of HaNoar HaTzioni and the Jewish Agency, before moving to western Europe in 1947 to work as a HaNoar HaTzioni emissary.
 He returned to Israel in 1948.